nuwbie-11/Fake-News-Detection/README.md

     return tempText
   ```
-- With block of code above, we should be able to preprocess each text on dataset
+- With Block of Code above, we should be able to preprocess each text on dataset
 - for the classifier.
 This time i use two different classifiers which are Linear Regression and Decision Tree.
 Both Classifiers resulting good performance
 - Saving the model with pickle
   ```python